[2023 Update] Drain cleaning cost starts at $300 and hydro jetting around $700. *Prices vary based on the complexity of the circumstances.

-According to Carter, the drain cleaning cost is dependent upon where the drain is located, what type of drain it is, the size of the clog, and more.
+The drain cleaning cost is dependent upon where the drain is located, what type of drain it is, the size of the clog, and more.
 The method of drain cleaning is also relevant; plumbers may recommend the use of a cable or a jetter, and the cost for these methods can vary.

 How Much Does it Cost to Unclog a Main Drain Pipe?

 Another common question from homeowners: What happens when the clog is in a main drain pipe?

 “This also is dependent on location,” Carter explains.
 “Outside clean-out with a cable starts at $400 and a jet starts at $900.
 If it is an inside access, whether clean-out or through a drain, a cable would start around $650 and to jet this would start out at $1350.”

 What About DIY Drain Cleaning?

 Some homeowners will wonder about handling their own clogs, as opposed to hiring professional drain cleaning services.
 Carter says this can sometimes be a good idea, assuming there aren’t any particularly severe clogs, and assuming the right DIY method is chosen.

 For instance, is it okay for homeowners to snake their own drains, using store-bought plumbing snakes?
 “Yes, but it is always best to have a professional look at it to make sure it’s clear and has no damage that caused the backup,” says Carter.
 “Plus, it’s dangerous if a person doesn’t know what they are doing.”

 As for chemical drain cleaners, Carter is more direct.
 “Generally, a drain cleaner typically has some type of acid in it, which causes damage to the pipe over time,” she warns.